 Magnetic Resonance Imaging is a non-invasive way to take dozens of pictures inside your body in only 30-50 minutes.
 The MRI technology uses a magnetic field and a computer to construct your images.
 The images are much clearer and more detailed than X-rays and can help your doctor give you a better, more complete diagnosis.

-The updated MRI at BMH is designed to improve the patient experience with new, exclusive patient comfort features.
+The MRI at Brattleboro Memorial Hospital is designed to improve the patient experience with new, exclusive patient comfort features.
 These include an ultra-short bore platform, making the system feel more open.
 The short-bore design offers greater openness for claustrophobic patients by minimizing the feeling of being inserted into a tube-like machine.
 In addition, the system is equipped with Toshiba’s patented Pianissimo™ noise reduction technology, which effectively reduces scan noise by as much as 90 percent.
-The quietness of this new instrument during scanning is more calming for the patient.
+The quietness of this instrument during scanning is more calming for the patient.
 When the patient is more at ease, the technicians have greater success with the scan and capture better images to help the physician make a confident diagnosis.

 MRI is one of the safest imaging technologies available.
 By using magnetic fields and radio waves, MRI is able to provide excellent images of the body and without using x-rays.
 It greatly expands the ability to evaluate abnormalities and diseases affecting the patient.
 Highly trained and experienced MRI Technologists perform the 30 – 50 minute exams under the guidance of the board certified radiologists at BMH.